pawarrchetan/cdk-construct/README.md

 Run the test with `yarn test`.
 `yarn build `also runs test, so omit the example output here.

+## Sonar Scanning
+The project has been used SAST from Sonarcloud to generate a report about the critical components in the project.
+The link for the report can be found [Sonarcloud Report](https://sonarcloud.io/dashboard?id=pawarrchetan_cdk-construct).

 ## Deploy Locally